samr1139/cics-191fy1-portfolio-project/README.md

 # FYS website project
 This repository will contain everything you need to do the final project for CICS 191FY1: History of Computing.
 Right now, only part 1 is up.
-Some ideas for part 2 will be up shortly so keep checking back!

 ## Getting started
 Click the green "Code" button in the top left of this page, then click